 Pregnancy is a beautiful journey, and no two experiences are the same.
 You must have many questions, from what to eat to lifestyle changes.
-Below, we try to cover a list of questions as much as possible:
+In the complete guide to pregnancy below, we try to cover a list of questions as much as possible:

 How soon should I visit a gynaecologist?

 It is recommended that you make an appointment with a gynae as soon as you discover that you are pregnant.
 The gynae and hospital of choice is completely up to you.

 At your first visit, your gynaecologist will take an ultrasound scan.
 The ultrasound scan will either be done by the abdominal route or vaginal route.
 This is to determine the pregnancy development’s location.
 A normal pregnancy should be growing within your womb (intra-uterine pregnancy); a pregnancy developing outside your womb (ectopic pregnancy) can potentially be dangerous and life threatening.

 During your gynaecologist visit, your gynae can also help you determine the estimated due date of your pregnancy.